 Smithfield ham has been produced in America since the Colonial times of the 17th Century, and is defined by legislation.
 According to the 1926 Statute passed by the General Assembly of Virginia, “Genuine Smithfield hams [are those] cut from the carcasses of peanut-fed hogs, raised in the peanut-belt of the State of Virginia or the State of North Carolina, and which are cured, treated, smoked, and processed in the town of Smithfield, in the State of Virginia.”
-These gourmet hams have a deep red meat that is dry and pungent.
+These hams have a deep red meat that is dry and pungent.
 Modern Smithfield hams are not necessarily peanut fed.
 Because they are heavily salted, they must be soaked for at least 24 hours before cooking.

 Speck Alto Adige is a distinctive lightly smoked dry cured ham from Italy which has a unique hybrid of flavors.
 Its delicate aroma and defining taste are the result of the incorporation of two distinct gastronomic preferences in Europe.
 One is the smoking methods of general area of the north of Germany.
 The other is the salting techniques of the southern Mediterranean regions, such as Spain, Italy and Portugal.
 The result is milder than northern smoked hams, yet stronger and less sweet than ham produced in southern Europe.

 Virginia ham is a country ham from the United States, produced in states including Virginia, Kentucky, North Carolina and Tennessee.
-The ham is produced from Berkshire black pigs raised mostly on corn.
-These pigs have a high proportion of marbling fat, and are cured up to a year.
 Some of the best hams are smoked over hardwoods like walnut, oak, maple or apple.
 A long salt curing phase necessitated by the local climate makes the final product very salty – up to three times the salt of a Spanish Jamón Serrano.
 Therefore in preparation for cooking and serving, it is soaked for over 24 hours in a bath of pure water and then either roasted or simmered.

 Westphalian ham is gourmet boneless ham produced from pigs raised on acorns in Germany's Westphalia forest.
 The ham is cured before being slowly smoked over beech wood mixed with juniper branches.
 The combination of the gourmet diet, curing and smoking results in a dark brown, very dense ham with a distinctive, light smoky flavor.